Posted October 31, 2014

 Defining Threat Intelligence

 There’s a difference between data and information, and information and intelligence.
 If information is readable and interesting but doesn’t apply to the security professional and their business objective, then it’s not relevant and it’s not intelligence.
-Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations understand the risks common and severe external threats, used to inform decisions regarding the subject’s response.
-LookingGlass Cyber (n) - Actionable, relevant, and timely information that can help when assessing the security posture of an organization.
-A little more left.
-No no, that’s now too far... must be relevant, actionable, and valuable.
+Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations make inform decisions regarding their response to the threat. must be relevant, actionable, and valuable.

 The Analyst’s Task